Rex the Runt: Episode list

+All airdates are sourced from the BBC Genome.

-Series 1 (1998 – 1999)
+Series 1 (1998–1999)

+Series 1 was broadcast over the Christmas period of 1998, originally airing in the prime-time family slots, but after several outraged letters complaining about language and content in show, the last few episodes were burned off in later time slots.

+"'Note:"' "Episodes are ordered by their production number, not by their original air date."

-Series 2 (2001)
+Series 2 (2001, 2005)

-Series 2 was aired between 23 September 2001 to 16 December 2001 (except 2 December) on late nights.
-Each episode was then repeated the following Sunday, after CBBC on BBC 2.
-However, episode 11 was aired on BBC4.
+Series 2 was aired between 23 September 2001 to 16 December 2001 on late nights.
+Each episode was then repeated the following Sunday, after CBBC on BBC Two.